-We organise a whole week of events in collaboration with other organisations.
+We organize a whole week of events in collaboration with other organizations.
 Our goal is for the LGBTQ community to feel welcome and have a sense of belonging.
-We host parties, community discussions, shows and parties.
+We host parties, community discussions, shows, and parties.
 The climax, of course, is an amazing Pride Parade.

 The Parade gives a unique sense of belonging that no other event in the year does.
 You can feel so much love and happiness in the air…although it makes you wonder why it cannot feel like this all year round.